skofic/environmental-services/notes/README.md

 ### DroughtObservatory

 This collection contains over 1.2 billion records from the [European Drought Observatory](https://edo.jrc.ec.europa.eu/edov2/php/index.php?id=1000) repository.
-It is a collection of measurements subdivided into a set of 1km., 5km. and 25 km. resolution grids covering the extended European region.
+It is a collection of measurements subdivided into a set of 1km., 5km. and 25 km. resolution grids covering the European region.
 Each record references a *specific layer cell* and *date*, all dates are daily.

 #### Data